 Researching Black Adventist History Online

 There has never been more resources available at the swipe or press of a finger.
 This is now especially true of materials on Seventh-day Adventist history, which numerous church entities have dedicated themselves to making freely available on the web.
-Below is a suite of sites for those wishing to research any aspect of black Seventh-day Adventism, be it geneaology, biography, local church, church structure, institutions, etc.
+Below are essential websites for those wishing to research any aspect of black Seventh-day Adventism, be it biography, theology, geneaology, local church, church structure, institutions, etc.

 Google, or Other Search Engine

-It is probably wisest to start any research project off with a search on a search engine, be it Google, Yahoo, Bing, etc. A thorough search should include one for the subject alone, and then a search for the subject plus additional terms, in this instance "Adventist" or "SDA."
+It's probably best to start any research project off with a search on a search engine, be it Google, Yahoo, Bing, etc. A thorough search should include one for the subject alone, and then a search for the subject plus additional terms, in this instance "Adventist" or "SDA."
 For Google, go four to five pages into the search, and also be sure to explore the Images, Videos, and Books tabs.

 General Conference Office of Archives, Statistics, and Research